 Well, all that’s about to change at the end of September, as Turtle Beach have announced that they’ve got a brand-new PC headset series on the way called Atlas.
 Consisting of three headsets altogether – the Elite Atlas, Atlas Three and Atlas One – Turtle Beach are hoping there’s something for everyone here, so let’s take a little look at what’s in store.

 It will probably come as no surprise to hear that all three headsets have been designed together with a million esports teams in order to uncover what ‘the one true PC gamer’ truly wants from their game audio.
-That seems to be ‘the in thing’ these days, but there are plenty of more sensible things going on here than the marketing bumpf might imply, potentially making at least one of them best gaming headset material.
+That seems to be ‘the in thing’ these days, but there are plenty of more sensible things going on here than the marketing bumpf might imply, potentially making at least one of them worthy of our headset rankings.

 Starting with the £90 Elite Atlas, this one comes with a metal headband and suspended head pad for extra comfort – making it not too dissimilar from the rather excellent Steelseries Arctis 7.
 The memory foam ear cups are also built with Turtle Beach’s glasses-friendly ProSpecs design in mind, so they shouldn’t start pinching the side of your head after extended use, and the combination of the their fabric and synthetic leather materials is supposed to help block out any other pesky noises coming from your surroundings.